dotnet/AspNetCore.Docs/docs/mvc/views/view-components.rst

-View Components in MVC 6
+﻿View Components in MVC 6
 ======================================================

-By `Rick Anderson`_ | Updated : 1 June 2015
+By `Rick Anderson`_ | Updated : 21 May 2015

 .. _`Rick Anderson`: Author_